Remarks on the existence of minimal models of log canonical generalized pairs: Applications -- Part II

 \begin{proof} Since $\dim X = 6$, the condition $\llcorner B \lrcorner =0$ implies that any lc center of $(X,B+M)$ has dimension $\leq 4$, so the statement follows immediately from Corollary \ref{cor:Hash20d_3.13}. \end{proof}

-We stress now that Corollaries \ref{cor:Hash20d_3.13} and \ref{cor:Hash20d_3.12} are not exact analogues of \cite[Corollaries 3.13 and 3.12]{Hash20d}, respectively, in the context of g-pairs and we explain below the main reason why we cannot obtain completely analogous statements in this general framework.
-Specifically, in \cite[Corollaries 3.12 and 3.13]{Hash20d} it is shown that the divisor $K_X+\Delta$ is abundant using the assumption that $ \kappa_\iota(X,K_X+\Delta)\geq \dim X-3 $ as follows: first, by taking the Iitaka fibration $f \colon X\to V$ associated with $K_X+\Delta$ and by invoking the Abundance theorem for 3-dimensional lc pairs, one deduces that
+We stress that Corollaries \ref{cor:Hash20d_3.13} and \ref{cor:Hash20d_3.12} are not exact analogues of \cite[Corollaries 3.13 and 3.12]{Hash20d}, respectively, in the context of g-pairs and we explain now the main reason why we cannot obtain completely analogous statements in this more general framework.
+In \cite[Corollaries 3.12 and 3.13]{Hash20d} it is shown that the divisor $K_X+\Delta$ is abundant using the assumption that $ \kappa_\iota(X,K_X+\Delta)\geq \dim X-3 $ as follows: first, by taking the Iitaka fibration $f \colon X\to V$ associated with $K_X+\Delta$ and by invoking the Abundance theorem for 3-dimensional lc pairs, one deduces that

 where $F$ is a general fiber of $f$ and $(K_F+\Delta_F) :=(K_X+\Delta)|_F$, and then by applying \cite[Proposition V.2.7(9)]{Nak04} one obtains

 which implies that $K_X+\Delta$ is abundant.
 However, the Abundance conjecture fails even in dimension one for generalized pairs; see, for instance, \cite[Section 3]{BH14b}.
 The following example, whose first part is briefly discussed also in \cite[Section 2, Paragraph after Theorem 2.1]{Tot09}, shows that the canonical divisor $K_X+B+M$ of a g-pair $(X,B+M)$ may not be abundant even if it is nef and satisfies $\kappa_\iota(X,K_X+B+M)=0$.